Revision Spinal Surgery

 Revision Surgery For The Spine

-Fusion failure is a relatively common problem that results in a need for revision spinal surgery.
-Although spinal fusion is performed to successfully treat chronic back pain caused by a number of different causes, sometimes these procedures are unsuccessful.
-Fusion failure may occur as a result of hardware problems, new spine issues just above or below where the fusion was performed or recurrent conditions such as spinal stenosis or spinal instability.
+Fusion failure is often a problem that results in a need for revision spinal surgery.
+Although spinal fusion is performed to successfully treat chronic neck and back pain that results from a number of different causes, sometimes these procedures are unsuccessful.
+Failed fusions may occur because the patient did not heal properly often times due to chronic illness that results in immune suppression such as diabetes or renal failure.
+When a patient fails to fuse (e.g., when 2 vertebrae fail to connect to become one bone) the internal hardware may loosen within the bone causing the spinal segment to become unstable.
+Other complications of spinal fusion include eventual spinal degeneration just above or below where the fusion was performed.
+A patient may also develop recurrent or worsening spinal stenosis or spinal instability at adjacent levels.

-Revision surgical fusion involves implanting a new bone graft to the affected area, as well as a bone growth stimulator to promote bone formation in some cases.
-Previous instrumentation placed within the spine may be removed during this procedure to allow for placement of a new graft and to help the bone properly heal.
+Revision surgical fusion involves implanting a new bone graft to the affected area, as well as an external bone growth stimulator to promote bone formation in some cases.
+Previous instrumentation placed within the spine may be removed and replaced during this procedure to allow the new bone graft to take and heal properly .

 The Decision To Undergo Repeat Spinal Surgery

-The decision to undergo revision surgery depends on the diagnosis made after the initial failure.
-In many cases, the cause of fusion failure is unknown, which can further complicate the decision to undergo revision surgery.
-Revision fusion surgery is a much more complicated procedure than initial fusion surgery and carries more risks for patients.
+The decision to undergo revision spine surgery depends on the diagnosis made after the initial failure.
+In many cases, the cause of spinal surgery failure is complicated and therefore may only be accurately assessed by spine surgeons with extensive experience treating failed spinal surgery.
+Revision spine surgery is a much more complicated procedure than initial spine surgery and carries more risks for patients.
+Despite this, revision spine surgery can restore a patient’s quality of life with an accurate diagnosis and appropriate surgical approach.